-St Edward's School has a duty to ensure that there is timely and competent administration aid for pupils and employees who become ill or who are injured at school.
+St Edward's School has a duty to ensure that there is timely and competent administration of first aid for pupils, employees and visitors who become ill or who are injured at the School.

 First Aid is defined as the immediate attention to prevent minor injuries becoming major ones.
 It excludes giving tablets or medicines to treat illness.